 3-anglers per boat $4,525.00

 3-anglers per boat $4,950.00

 Click on link for a PDF of all rates.

 Fishing packages include:

-fishing with experienced captain and crew, conventional and fly tackle (one fly), bait, lunch, fruit and snacks, beer and nonalcoholic beverages included on the boat on fishing days, lodging at Sailfish Oasis Lodge, all ground transfers in Guatemala, all meals while on shore (breakfast, appetizers and evening meal), and internet use.
+Fishing with experienced captain and crew, conventional and fly tackle (one fly), bait, lunch, fruit and snacks, beer and non-alcoholic beverages included on the boat on fishing days, lodging at Sailfish Oasis Lodge, all ground transfers in Guatemala, all meals at the lodge (breakfast, appetizers, and evening meal), and internet use.

 Fishing packages do not include:

-international airfare to/from Guatemala City, gratuities to staff, boat captains, porters, and guides, personal expenses, beverages (other than soda and beer on fishing days on the boat), any extra flies used (first fly is free), Travel Insurance (recommended), lunch in Antigua, beverages, and anything not mentioned under inclusions.
+International airfare to/from Guatemala City, gratuities to staff, boat captains, porters, and guides, personal expenses, beverages (other than soda and beer on fishing days on the boat), any extra flies used (first fly is free), travel insurance (recommended), lunch in Antigua, beverages, room tax, and anything not mentioned under inclusions.

 Fishing Days: Breakfast is served at 6:00 a.m.
 You’ll then be taken to Marina Pez Vela.
 You will leave the dock at 7:00 a.m. for a full day of fishing with lunch, snacks, beer and non- alcoholic beverages included.
 Between 4:30 p.m. and 5:00 p.m., you’ll return to the dock to be met by your driver who’ll transport you back to the hotel.
 Appetizers and then dinner follow.